Wilayah: North Africa and Middle East

 The governorates of Iraq (muhafazah) are sometimes translated as provinces, in contrast to official Iraqi documents and the general use for other Arab countries.
 This conflicts somehow with the general translation for muhafazah (governorate) and wilāyah (province).

 China

-In the ethnically-diverse Xinjiang region of Northwest China, the seven undifferentiated prefectures proper (地区 (dìqū); that is, not prefecture-level cities, autonomous prefectures, etc.) are translated into the Uygur language as Vilayiti (ۋىلايىتى).
+In the ethnically diverse Xinjiang region of Northwest China, the seven undifferentiated prefectures proper (地区 (dìqū); that is, not prefecture-level cities, autonomous prefectures, etc.) are translated into the Uygur language as Vilayiti (ۋىلايىتى).
 For the other, more numerous types of administrative divisions in Xinjiang, however, Uygur uses Russian loanwords like oblasti or rayoni, in common with other Xinjiang languages like Kazakh.

 Kenya and Tanzania

-In Kenya, the term wilaya is a Swahili term which refers to the administrative districts into which provinces are divided.
+In Kenya and Tanzania, the term wilaya is a Swahili term which refers to the administrative districts into which provinces are divided.